Varad2804/asic-design-class/README.md

+### Clock Tree Synthesis (CTS) Topologies

+### Star CTS:

-Star CTS: Distributes the clock from a central point, minimizing skew but requiring more buffers near the source.
+    Distributes the clock from a central point.
+    Minimizes skew but requires more buffers near the source.

+### Global-Local CTS:

-Global-Local CTS: Combines star and tree topologies, with a global tree for clock domains and local trees within domains, balancing global and local timing.
+    Combines star and tree topologies.
+    Uses a global tree for clock domains and local trees within domains.
+    Balances global and local timing.

+### Mesh CTS:

-Mesh CTS: Uses a grid pattern ideal for structured designs, balancing simplicity and skew.
+    Employs a grid pattern ideal for structured designs.
+    Balances simplicity and skew.

+### Adaptive CTS:

-Adaptive CTS: Dynamically adjusts based on timing and congestion, offering flexibility but with added complexity.
+    Dynamically adjusts based on timing and congestion.
+    Offers flexibility but adds complexity.

-Crosstalk
+### Crosstalk

+    Definition:
-Crosstalk is interference from overlapping electromagnetic fields between adjacent circuits, causing unwanted signals.
-In VLSI, it can lead to data corruption, timing issues, and higher power consumption.
-Mitigation strategies include optimized layout and routing, shielding, and clock gating to reduce dynamic power and minimize crosstalk effects.
+        Interference from overlapping electromagnetic fields between adjacent circuits, causing unwanted signals.

+    Impact in VLSI:
+        Leads to data corruption, timing issues, and higher power consumption.

+    Mitigation Strategies:
+        Optimized layout and routing.
+        Shielding.
+        Clock gating to reduce dynamic power and minimize crosstalk effects.

 ![image](https://github.com/user-attachments/assets/f22893c8-4733-4152-bb5c-65613601719f)

 Clock Net Shielding

-Clock net shielding prevents glitches by isolating the clock network, using shields connected to VDD or GND that don’t switch.
-It reduces interference by isolating clocks from other signals, often with dedicated routing layers and clock buffers.
-Additionally, clock domain isolation helps prevent cross-domain interference, avoiding metastability and maintaining synchronization.
+    Purpose:
+        Prevents glitches and reduces interference by isolating the clock network.

+    Method:
+        Uses shields connected to VDD or GND that do not switch.
+        Dedicated routing layers and clock buffers are often employed.

+    Benefits:
+        Isolates clocks from other signals.
+        Helps prevent cross-domain interference.
+        Avoids metastability and maintains synchronization through clock domain isolation.

 ![image](https://github.com/user-attachments/assets/11eb37f6-6e2f-46b2-9a1e-78f4a255a48d)